 Home composting is an easy way to dispose of organic matter such as grass cuttings, weeds, plants and vegetable peelings to produce a material suitable for use at home.

-The Council does not supply compost bins to its residents.
+We do not supply compost bins to residents.
 Compost bins are available to purchase either from DIY stores and Garden Centres or via the internet.

 By composting at home you can:

 - produce a useful product that you can then use as mulch, as a soil conditioner, a lawn conditioner or as part of a seed and potting mix

 - help to reduce organic waste being sent to landfill.
 Methane is produced when kitchen and garden waste breaks down in landfill - methane is a powerful greenhouse gas

 - help to reduce the demand for peat based products

 How to compost

 When composting it is important to have a mix of green and brown materials in your compost bin.

 The green materials which contain lost of nitrogen will break down quickly:

 - garden and house plants